 All foreign national employees being paid or receiving funds through UW-Madison payroll must create and maintain a Glacier individual record for payroll and taxation purposes.
 This includes Resident Aliens and Nonresident Aliens.

 A foreign national employee is any non U.S. citizen on payroll, regardless of tax status.

 Your Glacier account should be automatically created for you.
 You will receive two instructive emails, one from firstname.lastname@example.org (Glacier) and one from email@example.com (UW Administration).
 Read the emails carefully and follow instructions to create and update your individual record.
 Be sure to check your junk mail folder for the emails.

 If you do not receive your Glacier emails 5 days before your appointment starts, confirm with your department that your paid appointment has been entered in the system.
 If your appointment is in the system and you have not received your Glacier emails yet, send an email to firstname.lastname@example.org and request an account.

 What is the Deadline for Completing My Glacier Account?

-The Glacier record should be completed and all documents delivered to 21 N. Park Street, Suite 5101 within 5 days of your paid appointment start date.
+The Glacier record should be completed, printed, and all documents submitted to 21 N. Park Street, Suite 5101 within 5 days of your paid appointment start date.
 We recommend you wait until you have arrived in Madison to complete the Glacier entry and deliver all materials.